 Bacillus Thuringiensis (Bt) is very safe and very effective, like the all-natural insecticide neem oil that helps control your caterpillar problem without harming your friendly fauna.

 In this article, we will share some smart tips to help you use this species-specific bacteria to its best result in your garden.
-Read on to learn more about what is bt spray.
+Read on to learn more about what are bt sprays.